undersea-nate/dc_bike_trip_project/airflow/README.md

     )
 ```

-Two columns (start_station_id and end_station_id) were corrupted and caused issues when querying the dataset later in DBT, so they were removed from the dataset in this step.
+Two columns (start_station_id and end_station_id) were corrupted and caused issues when querying the dataset later in DBT, so they were removed from the data in this step.